Washington-University/HCPpipelines/README.md

 ## Prerequisites
 </a>

-The HCP Pipelines Tools have the following software requirements:
+The HCP Pipelines have the following software requirements:

 1. A 64-bit Linux Operating System

 2. The [FMRIB Software Library][FSL] (a.k.a.
 [FSL][FSL]) version
-   5.0.6 or later installed and configuration file properly sourced
+   5.0.6 installed and configuration file properly sourced.

+   **NB: This version of the HCP Pipelines requires version 5.0.6 of FSL, not version 5.0.6 or greater.
+This version of the HCP Pipelines is not fully tested with the any version of FSL other than version 5.0.6.
+Preliminary testing has detected that there is a difference in behavior between version 5.0.6 of FSL and version 5.0.7 of FSL which, while it is an intentional improvement to FSL, is known to cause the Task Analysis pipeline in particular to fail.

 3. [FreeSurfer][FreeSurfer] version 5.3.0-HCP available at
    [ftp://surfer.nmr.mgh.harvard.edu/pub/dist/freesurfer/5.3.0-HCP](ftp://surfer.nmr.mgh.harvard.edu/pub/dist/freesurfer/5.3.0-HCP)